LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

     prompt3 = Txt("[Category:") + Vbz(vbz_agnews) + Txt('] ') + Key('text')

-All these prompts stem from `Schick and Schütze, 2020 <https://aclanthology.org/2021.eacl-main.20>`_ where they found that the :code:`prompt` works the best for this task so we will further only use this prompt.
+All these prompts stem from `Schick and Schütze, 2020 <https://aclanthology.org/2021.eacl-main.20>`_ where they found that the :code:`prompt` works the best for this task, so we will further only use this prompt.

 .. note::
-    As just one mask token is to predicted, it is crucial to define a verbalizer where the label words translate to only single tokens as it can sometimes happen that more complex words are tokenized into different subtokens.
+    As just one mask token is to be predicted, it is crucial to define a verbalizer where the label words translate to only single tokens, as it can sometimes happen that more complex words are tokenized into different subtokens.

 Loading the Model
 -----------------

-After loading the dataset and defining verbalizer and prompt, we can finally load the model:
+After loading the dataset and defining the verbalizer and prompt, we can finally load the model:

 .. code:: python